 Potawatomi State Park: Named in honor of the tribe that lived on the Green Bay shores before settlers arrived, this park has over 1,200 acres of rolling hills used for hiking, biking, and cross country skiing.
 Don’t miss the Old Ski Hill overlook for a picture-perfect spot looking out over the limestone cliffs.

-Known for its Creative Community
+Door County known for its Creative Community

 Artists and people appreciative of the art seem to flock to Door County because it’s such an inspirational place.
 You’ll find sculptors, jewelry makers, painters, actors, musicians, and authors that are responsible for the creative climate you find in Door County.